PSYCHOLOGY

 Program Information

-To earn this degree, you must successfully complete at least 120 credits, including your General Education requirements and the major requirements below.
+To earn this degree, students must successfully complete at least 120 credits, including General Education requirements and the major requirements below.

 Major Sequence